nikitavoloboev/data/productivity/flow/Rules.md

 - Heading should always be on one level heading
 	- and Snippets / Notes / Links / on two level heading
 	- everything else on three levels where appropriate
-- No TODOs in normal wiki entries
-	- the wiki is for notes and references and some actionable dedicated lists like [reading](../working-on/Reading.md) or [learning](../working-on/Learning.md).
 - Describe links on the same line with `-` separator (if needs more description, then sub dash)
 - Don't repeat myself or anyone else
 	- if something has already been said either by me or someone else, link to it